Civil Aviation Ministry 'strictly' following instructions of IAF: Jayant Sinha

 "We are strictly following all guidelines of the Air Force, and we will continue to do that," Sinha said on the sidelines of an event here.

 Asked how many flights have been impacted, Sinha said, "I don't have the number.
-But, as I said, we are following the instructions of the air force."Earlier on February 27, the DGCA issued a notice to airmen (NOTAM), saying flight operations at the airports in Srinagar, Jammu, Leh, Pathankot, Amritsar, Shimla, Kangra, Kullu Manali and Pithoragarh will remain shut from February 27 to May 27.
+But, as I said, we are following the instructions of the air force."Earlier on Wednesday, the Airports Authority of India issued a notice to airmen (NOTAM), saying flight operations at the airports in Srinagar, Jammu, Leh, Pathankot, Amritsar, Shimla, Kangra, Kullu Manali and Pithoragarh will remain shut from February 27 to May 27.